ron12120/AP_W1/README.md

 •**myshell.c**
 The program that implements the assignment
 •**Examples_running.txt**
-A text file that contains the teminal after the runing.
+A text file that contains the teminal after runing the example thet we get.
+•**our_example.txt**
+A text file that contains the terminal after runing our example.

 •**linkedlist.h and linkedlist.c**
 •**makefile**